 To learn more about Eargo, check out my full Eargo review.

 Best Budget Model: Audicus hearing aid prices are some of the most affordable I’ve seen.
-The most affordable model is The Dia II, which can be purchased for just $499 per ear or $39 per ear with monthly membership.
+The most affordable model is the battery-operated The Dia II, which can be purchased for just $499 per ear or $39 per ear with monthly membership.
 In addition to Audicus’s signature sound quality, The Dia II also filters out background noise and features a discreet behind-the-ear design.

 Type of Hearing Loss: Audicus offers hearing aids to suit any level of hearing loss.
 The Dia II is best for those with mild to severe hearing loss.
 Those with profound hearing loss should check out The Clara, The Wave, and The Spirit models.